MicrosoftDocs/data-api-builder-docs/data-api-builder/how-to-multiple-mutations.md

 # Multiple mutations in GraphQL for Data API builder

-Data API builder (DAB) supports combining multiple mutation operations together into a single transition.
+Data API builder (DAB) supports combining multiple mutation operations together into a single transaction.
 Multiple mutations support scenarios where you need to create multiple items belonging to the same entity or create multiple items belonging to a related entity.
 This guide walks through a sample scenario using a multiple mutation operation.

 ## Prerequisites